jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - 'convertToTreeData' creates a tree structure based on data items and sets parent-child relationships based on the level count.
 # MarkdownCode > services > line parser
 The line-parser service is a global singleton object that parses markdown lines and updates text-fragments in the project-service.
 It has functions to create text-fragments, calculate keys, and clear the fragmentsIndex list.
 The parse function and pseudo code demonstrate its usage for different line types.
-# MarkdownCode > components > body > results view > results view tab
-The results-view-tab component displays transformer results for a specific text fragment.
-It uses the monaco editor npm package to display results in various formats.
-The editor adjusts to the component's size.
-When loaded, the component retrieves text from the result-cache and applies theme settings.
-The cache is monitored for changes, and text is displayed accordingly.
-User changes are saved to the cache.
-The monaco editor events are monitored and the selection service is used.
-A results-view-context-menu component is placed on top of the editor and tracks selected text changes.
 # MarkdownCode > components > body > results view
 - Results-view component is located at the bottom of the main body, displaying results from registered transformers for the selected text block.
 - Each transformer in the list has a tab at the top left of the view, showing the transformer's name.
 - The tab content contains a results-view-tab component.
-# MarkdownCode > services > project service
-The project service creates, opens, and saves projects.
-It clears data, reloads cache, and raises events when creating or opening a project.
-It moves or copies files, writes content, and saves filenames when saving a project.
-It processes data changes in the markdown editor and marks projects as dirty.
-It manages a data list of text fragments and provides functions for deletion, addition, and marking as out of date.
-It stores user configs in local storage.
-It uses events to notify others of changes.
-# MarkdownCode > services > result-cache service
-- This service manages cached results for transformers, storing and tracking results for text fragments.
-- The cache monitors changes in both project and result fragments.
-- Transformers use this class to cache their results, stored in a dictionary.
-- Results are saved in a JSON file specified by the transformer, loaded during construction.
-- Event handlers are registered to monitor changes in text fragments.
-- When a fragment changes, the cache marks related entries as out of date.
-- The cache can overwrite and retrieve results for a key.
-- It can determine if a text fragment is out of date and clear the cache.
-- It can retrieve all results related to a fragment.
-- Event handlers are present for fragment deletion and key changes.
-- Results are stored in a dictionary, updating the 'is-dirty' flag when modified.
-# MarkdownCode > components > toolbar > home > file section
-The file-section component manages project and file actions using icon buttons.
-Supported actions include creating a new project, opening an existing project with error handling, saving the current project with error handling, saving the current project to a new location with error handling, and toggling the auto-save state.
-The buttons' state is updated based on changes in the undo service.
 # MarkdownCode > services > position-tracking service
 The position-tracking service tracks the user's current text-fragment, including the selected line number and related text.
 It also stores events monitoring changes in the selected text-fragment.
 The service offers methods to set the selected line and clear the active fragment and current line.
 # MarkdownCode > components > toolbar